University of Washington station: Construction and opening

 The station has had long-term escalator outages that began soon after it was opened, blamed on components failing prematurely.
 In one incident on March 16, 2018, both of the station's down escalators were broken for three hours, forcing passengers to queue for the elevators.
 The incident prompted Sound Transit to change their escalator protocol in April, allowing passengers to temporarily use the shut-off escalators as stairs and opening emergency stairways.
 The downward escalators failed again for an hour on April 27, during which the new escalator protocol was used to allow access to the emergency stairways.
 In October 2018, Sound Transit approved a $20 million contract to replace the station's 13 escalators, open one set of stairs to the public, and build a connection between the two sub-mezzanines above the platform.
 The escalator replacement plan was later cancelled in October 2020 following improved performance due to preventative maintenance under a new contractor.

 Buses from the Eastside area using State Route 520 were redirected to the station beginning in March 2019 as part of a restructure of downtown bus service before the downtown transit tunnel was closed to buses.
 A new set of bus stops and dedicated bus lanes on the east side of Montlake Boulevard were built to serve the redirected routes.
 University of Washington station served as the northern terminus of the 1 Line until October 2, 2021, when an extension to Northgate station opened.
 Tunnel boring from U District station, located northwest of the university campus, was completed in September 2016.

+On September 17, 2024, a bent pantograph on a train damaged the overhead wire over the northbound track at the station and caused a stall that was not removed for the remainder of the day.
+Northbound trains have been limited to 10 mph on approach or departure from University of Washington station to prevent further damage to the wires, which was originally scheduled to be repaired in December.
+The slow order added an extra two minutes of travel time to Link trains through the area.
+The repair was delayed to February 2025 due to ongoing signaling issues that could have potentially disrupted the limited train schedule during reduced service.